mjl1999/BlackJack/README.md

 # BlackJack
-My attempt at coding blackjack in python
+My attempt python blackjack program.
 I very much have a love-hate relationship with this one!!!

 Positives first.